it-at-m/opensource.muenchen.de/software/bluespice.md

 ---

-A wide variety of departments and groups use over 250 wiki instances at the City of Munich.
+We use the Bluespice Pro (+Farming) variant in a wide variety of departments and groups at the City of Munich for over 250 wiki instances.
-From the _waste encyclopaedia_ to the _licensing wiki_.
+From the _Abfalllexikon_ to _Zulassungswiki_.